seed2401/Automation-of-HLA-typing/README.md

 A test CRAM file has been provided below to test the functioning of the app.
 **Test file**: HG01879.alt_bwamem_GRCh38DH.20150718.ACB.low_coverage.cram

 **NOTE:** If you install HLA-LA and Renv in a directory other than where you clone this repositry, the path to these tools need to be changed in the backend.sh script to point to the right files.
 Hence, installing the files in the same directory as the clone is recommended.
+Additionally, confirm that the line endings are LF and not CRLF in Windows Monitors.